 An introduction video on this challenge can be watched here, and many helpful resources are shared on their website here.
 “Why are we doing this challenge?”, the organizers asked themselves.
 FSNE wanted to see transformation based on their values as outlined here.
 POP chose to use this program because of its clear structure, detailed content, past successes/utility, and its applicability to POP’s work in local food.

-The POP team will begin by completing the pre-work over the first two weeks of February.
+The POP team will begin by completing the pre-work (broken link will be replaced when available on the FSNE website!) over the first two weeks of February.
 This will include reading/reviewing the following articles and tools:

 - Dismantling Racism in the Food System